 Butler, who averaged 20.9 points and 5.3 rebounds for the Chicago Bulls this season, also has committed to play, sources told ESPN's Marc Stein, and is set to be joined on the team by Lowry, who averaged 21.2 points and 6.4 assists for the Toronto Raptors this season, The Vertical reported.

-Lowry wasn't even on the Americans' roster pool of 31 players that was announced in January.
+Lowry wasn't even on the Americans' roster pool of 31 players announced in January.

-DeRozan, who is a free agent after opting out of his contract with the Raptors, will play for Team USA, sources told The Vertical.
+DeRozan, who is a free agent after opting out of his contract with the Raptors, has committed to playing for Team USA, sources told The Vertical.
 He averaged 23.5 points last season, and he played for the Americans when they won the gold medal at the Basketball World Cup in 2014.

 The Clippers' Jordan averaged 12.7 points and 13.8 rebounds last season and, according to sources, has won admirers within USA Basketball with his mobility and rim protection.
 Detroit's Andre Drummond was another contender for the roster, but sources told ESPN's Stein that Drummond is not Rio-bound.